-After nearly a decade of strong economic growth, the extraordinary and severe economic downturn associated with the Great Recession led the City of Manteca to face unprecedented fiscal challenges.
-To ensure continued financial stability during this time and to set the foundation for future stability, the City Council instituted annual strategy and goal setting sessions.
-Through the sessions, the City develops long-term financial planning strategies which meet Council's goals and priorities.
-5-year proforma projections have been developed for major funds including the General Fund.
+The past decade has been fiscally challenging for many cities throughout California and the nation.
+To navigate through the diverse and rapidly changing fiscal climate, Manteca has set the foundation for future stability through annual City Council strategy and goal setting sessions.
+Through these sessions, the City develops long-term financial planning strategies which meet Council's goals and priorities.
+5-year pro-forma projections have been developed for major funds including the General Fund.
 The City annually adopts a formal 5-year Capital Improvement Plan.
 Projects are analyzed not only on the merits and benefits of the proposal, but also on the long-term financial impact on City resources resulting from anticipated maintenance.